kellerkinderDE/deployer-shopware5/README.md

 #### kellerkinder:shopware:cache'
 Clears the cache using `sw:cache:clear` and compiles the themes afterwards.
 Can also be used to warm up the cache which is not activated by default.
-See code comments.
+It can be activated by setting `warm_cache_after_deployment` to `true` in the `deploy.php`.

 ### kellerkinder:shopware:production and kellerkinder:shopware:staging
 These two commands are used to set configurations that differ between the stages.